 Understanding Ladder Safety (Statistics & Best Practices)

-OSHA takes seriously its responsibility to avoid falls, which are one of the main causes of major injuries and fatalities in the workplace.
-Ladder safety rules was one of the four fall prevention-related rules that made up the agency’s top ten most cited standards in 2023.
+OSHA’s ladder regulations were among the four fall prevention-related standards that ranked in the agency’s top ten most cited violations in 2023.
 Ladders were the main cause of 161 fatal work injuries in 2020, according to the Bureau of Labor Statistics.
 Although this is a 5.8% decrease from 171 deaths in 2019, it may not actually be a sign of success because of pandemic shutdowns.

 Fatal work injuries due to ladders, all ownerships, 2016–20